Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## RTP

-Media protocol used for transfer of voice data once a Voip call is established.
+Real-Time Transport Protocol.
+Media protocol used for transfer of voice data once a VOIP call is established.

 ## Sender ID